OpenCTI-Platform/docs/docs/usage/pir.md

 ## PIR Activities

 The Activities tab lists the events of interest for the PIR:
-- Addition or removal of an entity in the Pir (meaning a new entity is detected as of interest, or an entity is no more of interest),
+- Addition or removal of an entity in the PIR (meaning a new entity is detected as of interest, or an entity is no more of interest),
 - Change in the score of threat (increase of score because it targets a new criteria, or decrease of score because it targets no more a criteria),
 - Creation or deletion of a relationship involving a threat of interest (except for 'indicates' relationships that are not taken into account because they can be numerous and pollute the activities logs),
 - Addition or removal of a threat of interest in a container.